 3. Failure to meet acceptable levels of teaching performance in a calendar year as demonstrated through performance measures.
 These measures may include:

 b.
 Perceptions of advisees, recent alumni, and faculty peers.
 Peer evaluations are an important component of the assessment of faculty teaching.

 c.
 Other evidence, including peer evaluation of course syllabi, experimental teaching formats, the development of model teaching techniques, and similar activities.

 d.
-Peer analysis of student work as to its fulfilling the course objectives, especially with regard to the NAAB criteria assigned to the course.
+Peer analysis of student work as to its fulfilling the course objectives, especially with regard to the NAAB and CIDA criteria assigned to the course.

 Threshold levels that indicate substandard performance in scholarship/creative/professional work include the following:

 1. Refusal and/or failure by the faculty member to engage in a specific, ongoing program of scholarship/creative/professional work.